-- (a) Except as provided in subsections (b) and (c), while a disputed case is pending, the presiding officer may not receive any communication from any person regarding any issue in the proceeding without notice and opportunity for all parties to participate in the communication. - (b The presiding officer may communicate with a law clerk or a person authorized by law to provide legal advice to the agency, or, on ministerial matters, communicate with a person who serves on the personal staff of the presiding officer if the person providing legal advice or ministerial information has not served as investigator, prosecutor, or advocate at any stage of the proceeding; - (c) An employee or representative may communicate with an agency head sitting as presiding officer if the communication consists of an explanation of the technical or scientific basis of, or technical or scientific terms in, the evidence in the record, and if:
+- (a) Except as provided in subsections (b) and (c), while a contesteddisputed case is pending, the presiding officer may not make or receive any communication from any person regarding any issue in the proceeding [or relevant to the merits of the proceeding] without notice and opportunity for all parties to participate in the communication.
+For the purpose of this section, a proceeding is pending from the issuance of the agency's pleading, or from an application for an agency decision, whichever is earlier. - (b) The presiding officer may make or receive communicationse from with a law clerk or a person authorized by law to provide legal advice to the agency, or, on ministerial matters, communicate with a person who serves on the personal staff of the presiding officer if the person providing legal advice or ministerial information has not served as investigator, prosecutor, or advocate at any stage of the proceeding; - (c) An employee or representative may make or receive communications from e with an agency head sitting as presiding officer if the communication consists of an explanation of the technical or scientific basis of, or technical or scientific terms in, the evidence in the agency hearing record, and if:

-(A) the employee or representative giving the technical explanation has no served as investigator, prosecutor, or advocate at any stage of the proceeding;

-- (B) the employee or representative giving the technical explanation does not receive communications that the agency head is prohibited from receiving; and - (C) the technical or scientific term on which explanation is sought is not a contested issue or an issue whose application is central to the decision in the case. - (d) If the presiding officer receives advice under subsection (c), the advice, if written, must be made part of the hearing record.
+- (A) the employee or representative giving the technical explanation has not served as investigator, prosecutor, or advocate at any stage of the proceeding; - (B) the employee or representative giving the technical explanation does not receive communications that the agency head is prohibited from receiving; and - (C) the technical or scientific term on which explanation is sought is not a contested issue or an issue whose application is central to the decision in the case. - (d) If the presiding officer receives advice under subsection (c), the advice, if written, must be made part of the agency hearing record.
 If the advice is verbal, a memorandum containing the substance of the advice must be made part of the record and the parties must be notified of the communication.
-The parties may respond to the advice of an employee or representative of the agency in a record that is made part of the hearing record. - (e) If a presiding officer receives a communication in violation of this section: - (1) if it is a written communication, the presiding officer shall make the communication a part of the hearing record and prepare and make part of the record a memorandum that contains the response of the presiding officer to the communication and the identity of the parties who communicated; or - (2) if it is a verbal communication, the presiding officer must prepare a memorandum that contains the substance of the verbal communication, the response of the presiding officer, and the identity of the parties who communicated. - (f) If a communication prohibited by this section is made, the presiding officer shall notify all parties of the prohibited communication and permit parties to respond in writing within 15 days.
+The parties may respond to the advice of an employee or representative of the agency in a record that is made part of the hearing record. - (e) If a presiding officer makes or receives a communication in violation of this section: - (1) if it is a written communication, the presiding officer shall make the communication a part of the hearing record and prepare and make part of the record a memorandum that contains the response of the presiding officer to the communication and the identity of the parties who communicated; or - (2) if it is a verbal communication, the presiding officer must prepare a memorandum that contains the substance of the verbal communication, the response of the presiding officer, and the identity of the parties who communicated. - (f) If a communication prohibited by this section is made, the presiding officer shall notify all parties of the prohibited communication and permit parties to respond in writing within

+15 days.
 Upon good cause shown, the presiding officer may permit additional testimony in response to the prohibited communication.